signalfx/signalfx-dotnet-tracing/docs/README.md

 ## Supported .NET versions

-- .NET (Core) 3.1 and higher on Windows and Linux
+- .NET Core 3.1, .NET 5.0 and higher on Windows and Linux
 - .NET Framework 4.6.2 and higher on Windows

 ## Supported libraries and frameworks